ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 The Waveshare board does not need any preparation before use.

-* Plug the RPP into the RB-P-CAN-485 board.
+* Plug the RPP into the Pico-CAN-B board.
 * Plug the USB cable into the RPP and connect it to your computer.